Unital operator spaces and discrete groups: Introduction and Preliminaries

 Arveson introduced in \cite{arveson} the notion of a \textbf{Commutative Subspace Lattice} (CSL).
 By definition, a CSL is a complete sublattice of projections acting on a Hilbert space that commute with each other and which contains the zero and the identity operator.
-A \textbf{CSL algebra} is any algebra of the form Alg$(\mathcal{L})$\footnote{For any set $\mathcal{L}$ of projections, Alg$(\mathcal{L}):=\{T\in B(\Hilb): \ TP\subseteq P \ \ \text{for each} \ \ P\in\mathcal{L}\}$.}, where $\mathcal{L}$ is a CSL.
-It is well-known that $\mathscr{A}\subseteq B(\Hilb)$ is a CSL algebra if and only if it is a reflexive algebra (in the sense of Halmos \cite{halmos}) that contains a masa.
-As a generalization of CSL algebras, masa bimodules have been widely studied by Arveson, Davidson, Eleftherakis, Erdos, Katavolos, Ludwig, Shulman, Todorov, Turowska et al. (see e.g. \cite{arveson}, \cite{nest}, \cite{katavolos}, \cite{eleftherakis}, \cite{ludwig}, \cite{shurowska}, \cite{shulman}, \cite{todorov}, \cite{turowska}).
+A \textbf{CSL algebra} is any algebra of the form Alg$(\mathcal{L}):=\{T\in B(\Hilb): P^\perp TP=0 \ \text{for each} \ P\in\mathcal{L}\}$, where $\mathcal{L}$ is a CSL.
+It is well-known that $\mathscr{A}\subseteq B(\Hilb)$ is a CSL algebra if and only if it is a reflexive algebra (in the sense of Halmos \cite{halmos}) that contains a \textbf{Maximal Abelian Self-adjoint Algebra (masa)}, i.e. an abelian self-adjoint subalgebra of $B(\Hilb)$, which is not properly contained in another abelian self-adjoint subalgebra of $B(\Hilb)$.
+As a generalization of CSL algebras, masa bimodules have been widely studied by Arveson, Davidson, Eleftherakis, Erdos, Katavolos, Ludwig, Shulman, Todorov, Turowska et al. (see e.g. \cite{arveson}, \cite{nest}, \cite{eleftherakis}, \cite{katavolos}, \cite{ludwig}, \cite{shurowska}, \cite{shulman}, \cite{todorov}, \cite{turowska}).

-The definition of the $C^*$-envelope, as well as its universal property is thanks to M. Hamana \cite{hamana}, although W. Arveson had already proved their existence and the universal property in several cases \cite{arv1,arv2}.
+The definition of the $C^*$-envelope, as well as its universal property is due to M. Hamana \cite{hamana}, although W. Arveson had already proved their existence and the universal property in several cases \cite{arv1,arv2}.
 For an explicit definition of the $C^*$-envelope and description of the universal property, the reader is referred to \cite[Theorem 4.3.1]{blecher}.
-We shall need the fact that for every concrete unital operator space $\mathcal{U}\subseteq B(\Hilb)$, $C^*_e(\mathcal{U})$ is ($*$-isomorphic to) $C^*(\mathcal{U})/J$ where $J$ (called the \textbf{Shilov boundary} of $\mathcal{U}$) is the largest closed two-sided ideal of $C^*(\mathcal{U})$ with the property that the canonical map is a complete isometry, where $i:\mathcal{U}\rightarrow C^*(\mathcal{U})$ is the inclusion map and $q$ is the quotient map from $C^*(\mathcal{U})$ onto $C^*(\mathcal{U})/J$ (any closed two sided ideal of $C^*(\mathcal{U})$ with this property is called a \textbf{boundary ideal} for $\mathcal{U}$).
+We shall need the fact that for every concrete unital operator space $\mathcal{U}\subseteq B(\Hilb)$, its $C^*$-envelope $C^*_e(\mathcal{U})$ is ($*$-isomorphic to) $C^*(\mathcal{U})/J$ where $J$ (called the \textbf{Shilov boundary} of $\mathcal{U}$) is the largest closed two-sided ideal of $C^*(\mathcal{U})$ with the property that the canonical map is a complete isometry, where $i:\mathcal{U}\rightarrow C^*(\mathcal{U})$ is the inclusion map and $q$ is the quotient map from $C^*(\mathcal{U})$ onto $C^*(\mathcal{U})/J$ (any closed two sided ideal of $C^*(\mathcal{U})$ with this property is called a \textbf{boundary ideal} for $\mathcal{U}$).
 For a proof of the above fact, see e.g. \cite[4.3.2]{blecher}.
 For a further discussion on (unital) operator spaces, see \cite{blecher}, \cite{ruan}, \cite{paulsen} or \cite{pisier}.